 Murphy seems to want to give them large fines for possession.
 Those caught with one ounce or less would have to pay a $250 fine, and those with 1.1 to six ounces would have to pay a $500 fine.
 They’re calling it a “clean-up bill” to address the mess that they made.

-It reminds me of “clean up time” in pre-school after playtime.
+This reminds me of “clean up time” in pre-school after playtime.

 This is all the more amusing since Murphy is up for re-election next year.
 No incumbent Democratic Governor has won re-election since 1981.
 It will be amusing to see how that factors into his calculations.
 Ads have already begun to pop up from his New Directions PAC.